raguay/EmailIt/README.md

 ### Features to add/fix - not in order

 - Finish and update existing Help pages.
-- Currently, if external program changes a note, EmailIt doesn't know about it.
 - Running a script from inside of a script isn't working.
 - Add the ability to get a web page from the server to launch scripts.
 ScriptServer in the works.
 - Add scripts from GitHub that are marked for EmailIt.
 - Add themes from GitHub that are marked for EmailIt.
 - Get it working on Linux and Windows.
-- BullitenBoard: A program to display messages and dialogs to the user.
-Currently a NW.js program.
-Move it to Wails.
 - Add in the regular expressions editor and runner.
-- Launching the adding of different workflows/extensions to other programs (Alfred, LaunchBar, Keyboard Maestro, etc.)
+- Launching the adding of different workflows/extensions to other programs
 - Test running on a new system.
 - User created handlebar helpers and macros.
 - Undo history working.
-- Allow the EmailIt server to send web pages on the users system.

 ### Change Log:

+#### October 27, 2022 - Version 2.0.0 Release Candidate 1
+- Currently, if external program changes a note, EmailIt doesn't know about it. -- Fixed
+- BullitenBoard: A program to display messages and dialogs to the user.
+Currently a NW.js program.
+Move it to Wails. -- It's a separate project.
+- Removed the EmailIt Server.
+Everything is done in Go and Svelte.
+- Alfred workflow has been updated to work with the new version.

 #### August 18, 2022